 Proving that a defendant was at fault for an accident is only one portion of an effective bicycle accident case.
 The other part of the claim requires a plaintiff to prove how that accident caused him or her damages.

 A bicycle crash can result in severe, catastrophic injuries.
 Bike riders have little protection from the full force of a collision with a car, and in many cases, may find themselves ejected from their bike or trapped under the defendant’s car.
 Fortunately, a cyclist who was struck by a negligent driver can seek financial restitution.

-The severity of a biker’s injuries directly relates to the amount of compensation they can seek.
+The severity of a biker’s injuries directly relates to the amount of compensation he or she can seek.
 Common examples of physical injuries a bicyclist may suffer include:

-A plaintiff must be sure to include all economic losses resulting from the collision.
+A plaintiff must be sure to include all economic losses resulting from the collision in the lawsuit.
 This could include lost wages, lost earning capacity, and property damage for the bike.
 In addition to recovering economic losses, a claim should demand payments for physical and emotional trauma.
 A State College lawyer could help an injured bicyclist calculate their non-economic losses from an accident.